 As set out in the Rules, the AER is responsible for developing a number of Guidelines on certain aspects of the RRO.
 Due to timing constraints the Rules specify that the AER will develop a number of interim guidelines which will be in place for one to two years.
 During this time the AER will run a full consultation process to develop final guidelines.
 The AER must develop the following guidelines:

-The Reliability Instrument Guideline will explain how the AER will have regard to the criteria in the rules when assessing whether or not to make a reliability instrument following a request from AEMO, and set out the AER consultation process with stakeholders when deciding on a reliability instrument request.
+The Reliability Instrument Guideline, explains how the AER has regard to the criteria in the rules when assessing whether or not to make a reliability instrument following a request from AEMO, how the AER will consult with stakeholders when deciding on a reliability instrument request and defines what information AEMO must provide the AER as part of a reliability instrument request.

-The Market Liquidity Obligation (MLO) Guideline will broadly set out the obligation of generators in the event of a trigger.
-It will address:
+The Market Liquidity Obligation (MLO) Guideline sets out the obligation of generators in the event of a trigger.
+It addresses:

 - the methodology and process for determining market generator capacity

 - the allocation of generator capacity amongst generator groups

 - the information generators are required to provide to the AER